Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 La classification du boeuf

-At Édouard and Léo, we encourage the consumption of quality local meat, but one must still understand how it is evaluated.
+At Édouard and Léo, we encourage the consumption of quality local meat, but it is still necessary to understand how it is evaluated.

-In Canada, we classify beef into 4 categories that are primarily differentiated by the age of the cattle as well as its degree of marbling: Prime, AAA, AA, and A.
+In Canada, we classify beef into 4 categories mainly differentiated by the age of the beef as well as its degree of marbling: Prime, AAA, AA, and A.

 THE GRADES